 The Jamboree on the Air and Jamboree on the Internet (JOTA-JOTI), the World Scout Education Congress and the World Scout Inter-religious Symposium are also international events organised and/or supported by World Scouting.

 The World Scout Conference is the governing body of WOSM.
 This is where the member organisations consider the policy and standards of the Scout Movement, formulate the general policy of the World Organization, and take the action required to further the purpose of the Movement.

 Each National Scout Organization can send a maximum of six delegates and a number of observers to take part in the event.
 There are no age restrictions for delegates or observers.

 The World Scout Conference takes place every three years, in conjunction with the World Scout Youth Forum.
 The first Conference took place in 1920 in England.

-Brazil hosted the 39th World Scout Conference in 2011, and the 40th World Scout Conference will take place in Slovenia in 2014.
-For more information about the 40th World Scout Conference in Slovenia in 2014, visit http://scout.org/slovenia2014
+Slovenia hosted the 40th World Scout Conference in 2014, and the 41st World Scout Conference will take place in Azerbaijan in 2017.
+For more information about the 41st World Scout Conference in Azerbaijan in 2017, please visit the 41st World Scout Conference page.

 Documentation from recent World Scout Conferences:

 36th World Scout Conference (2002)

 The World Scout Youth Forum provides an opportunity for young members of World Scouting to discuss and express their views on different issues, and many participants are also delegates at the World Scout Conference.
 Through preparing inputs and making recommendations to the World Scout Conference and to the World Scout Committee, participants will develop the skills necessary to take part in decision-making processes.

 The World Scout Youth Forum is considered as an interim measure to improve youth involvement in decision-making at world level.